Download and install Azure Data Studio

 Azure Data Studio runs on Windows, macOS, and Linux.

-Download and install the latest release, the October Release:
+Download and install the latest release:

 If you're updating from SQL Operations Studio and want to keep your settings, keyboard shortcuts, or code snippets, see Move user settings.